HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - In the long-term we will be able to finish a complete game with at least the same amount of rules we have in the classical algorithm and with better performance and efficiency.

+#Criterion 3 - Implementation
+Weight: 30.00%
+How feasible and effective is the work plan within the timeframe considering the allocation of tasks and resources?
+How coherent and structured is the proposal?

 Slide 3 - Implementation Plan: Timeline, Tasks, & Resources
 - What are the phases/steps of your project?
 Build the timeline of your project based on the deadline for each phase.